Faculty and Staff

 He is the author of five books, including America & Islam: Soundbites, Suicide Bombs and the Road to Donald Trump (2019), Islam for Journalists (co-editor, 2014); The New Arab Journalist (2011); Reflections in a Bloodshot Lens: America, Islam & the War of Ideas (2006); Seeds of Hate: How America's Flawed Middle East Policy Ignited the Jihad (2003); and Beirut Outtakes (1988).
 He holds a PhD in Islamic Studies from the University of Wales Trinity Saint David and is a non-resident scholar at the Middle East Institute.

 Dr Nancy Booker

+Dr Booker is an Assistant Professor and the Director of Academic Affairs at the Graduate School of Media and Communications.
 She has had a distinguished career as an academic, teacher, researcher and media practitioner with over 18 years teaching and academic administration experience.
 Dr Booker specializes in broadcast journalism, multimedia storytelling, media management and health communication, and has several academic publications in these areas.
 She has also been trained in leadership at Harvard.

-Nancy was head of the Department of Journalism and Communication at Multimedia University, and was actively involved in teaching, mentorship, research, and curriculum development.
+Nancy was head of the Department of Journalism and Communication at Multimedia University and was actively involved in teaching, mentorship, research, and curriculum development.
 She previously taught at Daystar University and ABC University in Liberia.

 She had stints at the national broadcaster, KBC, and later Nation Media Group’s flagship, NTV, where she honed her skills.
 Presently, she is a regular commentator on local TV stations.